-For years, the city of Providence, RI has gone by nicknames like The Creative Capital and the Renaissance City.
-It has long been known for its history in the textile manufacturing industry as goods like machine tools, jewelry, and silverware have been made there for many generations.
+It has long been known for its history in the textile manufacturing industry, as goods like machine tools, jewelry, and silverware have been made there for many generations.
 Some of the companies have closed down as the areas have now been converted into beautiful Providence neighborhoods.

-Although the city has a relatively small population of 178,851 residents, it is the largest city in Rhode Island with more than twice as many people as the next city on the list (Warwick, RI).
-Providence demographics show it has a highly diverse culture with a population of about 39% Hispanic or Latino, 34% Caucasian, 13% Black or African American, and 6% Asian.
+Although the city has a relatively small population of 178,851 residents, it takes the #1 spot for largest cities in Rhode Island, with more than twice as many people as the next city on the list (Warwick, RI).

-1. Fox Point – A Pleasant Neighborhood in Providence, RI
+Toggle1.
+Fox Point – A Pleasant Neighborhood in Providence, RI

 - Population: 5,001